EXCLUSIVE-Kimmeridge builds stake in California Resources, in talks for changes

 California Resources was formed in 2014 after Occidental Petroleum Corp OXY.N spun off its California business into a separate entity.
 Weighed by slumping oil prices at the onset of the pandemic and a $5 billion debt pile, it filed for Chapter 11 bankruptcy in July 2020, emerging three months later.

-(Reporting by David French in New York; Editing by Daniel Wallis and David Holmes)
+(Reporting by David French in New York; Editing by Daniel Wallis, David Holmes and Marguerita Choy)

 ((davidj.french@thomsonreuters.com;))